 Provides the most freedom of design.
 Great for irregularly shaped backyards.

+No longer do you have to visit a local golf course to get in some practice.
 The obstacles and design of your golf green can be as simple or as complex as you prefer.
 Just like on an actual golf course, synthetic putting greens can come with ponds and sand traps that make the game more fun and challenging.

 If you want to take your backyard and outdoor putting green one step further, upgrade your green by adding multiple holes, sand bunkers, and cuts of fringe.
 The more challenging the course, the more your short game will improve.
 Boulders, planters, and stepping stones can be incorporated into your design as obstacles!

 It can be tricky to create a challenging tour green in small spaces.
 When you're unable to add undulations and hills, you can instead purchase obstacles online to move around your green and create different challenges.
 This also gives you the freedom to remove these obstacles and play on the flat green when desired.
 Birdieball is a good place to find creative game obstacles.
+We also created a list of putting green accessories that provide you with unlimited gaming customization.

 Spray paint the points where your putting green cups will be installed and walk it multiple times.
 Make sure you place the cups strategically, to create a course with increasing difficulty.
 Allow space to miss your target and avoid creating a direct hit.
 Make sure the cups aren't blocking other shots.
 Do not overkill with quantity, instead think 360 - approach your targets from multiple sides, making sure there are multiple angles to hit your cup.